wpzero/wfl_paginate/README.md

 # WflPaginate

-TODO: Write a gem description
+this is only a simple paginate.

 ## Installation